Contesting Antiquity in Egypt: Archaeologies, Museums, and the Struggle for Identities from World War I to Nasser

-Cairo Scholarship Online now makes available the full text of over 70 books in Middle East Studies in three subject areas: Political Science, Religion, and Society and Culture.
+Cairo Scholarship Online now makes available the full text of more than 80 books on Egypt and the Middle East in six subject areas: Political Science, History, Society and Culture, Law, Religion, and Archaeology.

 View the complete title list for Cairo Scholarship Online